open-atmos/camp/scenarios/3_condense/0_README.md

 J. Ching, N. Riemer, and M. West (2012) Impacts of black carbon mixing state on black carbon nucleation scavenging: Insights from a particle-resolved model, _J.
 Geophys.
 Res.
 117(D23209), DOI: <http://dx.doi.org/10.1029/2012JD018269>.

-This scenario demonstrates the use of PartMC in a "cloud parcel" mode.
+This scenario demonstrates the use of CAMP in a "cloud parcel" mode.
 It also shows how a Python script (`3_make_specs.py`) can be used to generate spec files from a template to perform many runs.

 There are 49 * 4 = 196 cloud parcel runs.
 Each one starts from one of the 49 hourly outputs of the 2_urban_plume2 scenario, with one of four different averaging techniques applied to the hourly output aerosol population ("ref" = no averaging, "comp" = composition averaging, "size" = size averaging, and "both" = composition and size averaging).